oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-PyQt5 is a set of Python bindings for v5 of the Qt application framework from The Qt Company.This bundle includes PyQtWebEngine, a set of Python bindings for The Qt Companyâ€™s Qt WebEngine framework.
+PyQt5 is a set of Python bindings for v5 of the Qt application framework from The Qt Company.This bundle includes PyQtWebEngine, a set of Python bindings for The Qt Company’s Qt WebEngine framework.

 **More Information**